Components

 Create a Dialog message with JavaScript

 You can create a dialog using just JavaScript and nothing else.
-Your dialog will be applied to the <div class="dialogContainer"></div> element.
-You can also see the full list of dialog options below:
+Your dialog will be applied to the <div class="dialogContainer"></div>

 <!-- Create and Show Dialog window -->